pinkpixel-dev/MCPollinations/README.md

 Multi-reference images: `editImage` and `generateImageFromReference` accept `imageUrl` as a single URL or an array of URLs.
 The server encodes arrays as the comma-separated `image` parameter used by the API.
 Ordering matters; kontext uses only the first image, nanobanana is safe up to ~4 refs, and seedream supports up to 10.

+Important: URLs only.
+The image-to-image tools require publicly accessible HTTP(S) URLs.
+Local file paths, file uploads, and base64/data URLs are not supported by this MCP server (it does not upload files).
+If you need to work from a local image, host it somewhere accessible (e.g., a temporary file host, object storage, or a raw link in a repo) and pass the URL.

 ### **Example Usage**
 ```javascript
 // Edit an existing image